AkashR-16/AI-Content-Generator/README.md

   Client
   Server

-Client: This side takes care of the frontend of our project
+-Client: This side takes care of the frontend of our project
-Server: This side takes care of the backend of our project
+-Server: This side takes care of the backend of our project

-Both the files have their own README files for better unsersatnding
+Both files have their own README files for a better understanding